amitsaha/echorand.me/content/posts/getting-started-with-golang-plugins.md

 # Setup

-Golang plugins are only supported on Linux and Mac.
+Golang plugins are only supported on FreeBSD,Linux and Mac.
 I am using Golang 1.14 on Linux:

 ```
 go version go1.14.1 linux/amd64